Volvo 8500

 The Volvo 8500 was an aluminium body single-deck city/intercity bus manufactured by Volvo between 2001 and 2011.
 It was available with medium floor as two-axle (B7R, B12M), tri-axle (B12M) and the articulated 8500A (B12MA).
 As the low-entry Volvo 8700LE as two-axle (B7RLE, B12BLE), tri-axle (B12BLE) and the articulate 8500LEA (B9SALE).
 From 2005 it was also available as the fully low floor Volvo 7500 (B9LA, B9SALF), which even came in a bi-articulated version.
 In the early years, the 8500LE was available with CNG on the B10BLE chassis.
 Later, CNG was only available on the 7500.

 In May 2010 the models received a facelift, which was the front of its 2011-successor, the 8900.
 The 7500 found its successor in the 7900, but the bi-articulated version was discontinued.

-The main markets were Denmark and Sweden, but some were also sold in the other Northern European countries like Estonia.
+The main markets were Denmark and Sweden, but some were also sold in the other Northern European countries like Estonia, and some of the Swede buses got a second life at developing countries such as Albania in the last years.
 The 7500 never found any buyers outside Sweden, even if the bi-artics were tested in several cities outside Sweden up through the years.